mayer79/statistical_computing_material/README.md

 - boot
 - coin

-For the remaining chapters, we further need this list:
+For the remaining chapters, we further need:

 - h2o (large package)
 - arrow